vikrantvm/vikrantvm.github.io/README.md

 vikrantvm.github.io
 =====================

-This is the code for my personal page, hosted on GitHub pages using Jekyll.
+Code for my personal page, hosted on GitHub pages using Jekyll.